mikaelahonen/notebook/Web App/README.md

 * Most common situations
     * Allow reading for all users
     * Allow all actions for the record owner
+    * Allow all actions for the record owner, a group can view
+* Table level permissions can be handled in a generic way.
+* For row level permissions an additional authorization table is needed (this can be made generic too).
+* The final authorization decision is always made at route function.

 ## Lambda